 Tingloy, also known as Maricaban island, part of Batangas province and one of the top places visited by travelers who are on a budget.
 It's less popular than Nasugbu, Anilao or Calatagan.
 There are no fancy hotels or any other things to do but to do on the island except for beach bumming, eating, play and drink with your barkada.
 Do not expect too much as the sand is not what you usually see in some high end beach resorts or the like.
 Still, the color is kind of an off-white but it's not fine.
-Water is not that clear and there are a lot of seaweed, some parts of the island are rocky and is not advisable for swimming s make sure you bought your aqua shoes with you.
+Water is not that clear and there are a lot of seaweed, some parts of the island are rocky and is not advisable for swimming so make sure you bring your aqua shoes with you.

 Getting there on a Holy week requires extra effort and patience.
 My friend thought we are the only ones who would go there but lo and behold, we were outnumbered by families, big group of friends who are also on their way to Tingloy.
 That could only mean, you won't have the beach for yourself.
 I think it's still better to go on a weekday to fully enjoy what the island has to offer.

 If you're a beach bum just like I am and my friend, then nothing can stop you from going to this place.
 As long as you enjoy the company of sea, sand and sun then definitely you'll still have a good time.

 Jun came all the way to Laguna and I from Lipa so we rode a bus and jeep going to Balagtas terminal respectively.
 30 pesos for a 30 mins ride in a jeep

 You will then ride a jeep again that is bound to Anilao Port.
 Travel time is around 45 mins.
 Fare: 30-38 pesos

 - Tip: First and last trip to Tingloy is from 9 or 10am so make sure to be at the port before 9.
 Fare 85 pesos per trip so times two that would be 170